 Post-traumatic stress disorder (PTSD) is a mental health disorder that is triggered by a terrifying event.
 The symptoms an individual experiences may include flashbacks, nightmares, severe anxiety, and uncontrollable thoughts about the event.
 While not everyone who lives through a traumatic event will develop this disorder, PTSD can affect people of all ages and ethnicities.
 Post-traumatic stress disorder develops differently in each person who experiences it.
 Some individuals may notice symptoms in the days and weeks following the event while others do not develop symptoms for weeks, months, or even years after the event.

-Valley Behavioral Health System has years of experience helping individuals who are struggling with a number of different mental disorders.
+Valley Behavioral Health System in Fort Smith, Arkansas has years of experience helping individuals who are struggling with a number of different mental disorders.
 Our welcoming center is located on 57 acres and is the only facility in the state of Arkansas that offers patients their own private rooms throughout the duration of their stay, all of which are separated based on the age of the patients being treated.
 We know how difficult it is to constantly be living with anxiety and fear about the world around you.
 However, you do not have to continue to live this way.
-The wonderful staff at Valley Behavioral can help you overcome your PTSD and once again see the world as a beautiful place.
+The wonderful staff at our behavioral health center can help you overcome your PTSD and once again see the world as a beautiful place.

 Helping a Loved One or Family Member Get Treatment